 - Run a fan in your bathroom for 15 to 20 minutes after showering or bathing.

-- Fix plumbing leaks in your home.
+- Fix plumbing leaks in your home as soon as possible.

 For pollen allergy: